 Student representatives are a key contact for the programme.
 They are members of the MRC DTP Executive Committee, sharing feedback from the cohort, representing their peers and contributing substantially to future initiatives and planning.

 “As a student rep, you get a real chance to influence the decisions that will shape the whole MRC DTP.
 It feels great to know that your feedback is valued, and that your input can help the current and future PhD students on the programme.
 I also think it was very interesting to see how the MRC DTP is run “from the inside”.
-I definitely don’t regret getting involved!” – Martyna Panasiuk, Theme 2, 2017-18 cohort.
+I definitely don’t regret getting involved!” – Martyna Panasiuk, NS-MH Theme, 2017-18 cohort.

 “Being a student rep has been a great way to be actively involved in decisions relating to our PhD programme and to gain experience of executive board meetings.
 I felt that my input as a student rep was really valued by the executive and management team.
-Also, the time commitment of one 2 hour meeting every other month was definitely manageable!” – Alice Vickers, Theme 1, 2016-17 cohort.
+Also, the time commitment of one 2 hour meeting every other month was definitely manageable!” – Alice Vickers, CM-HD Theme, 2016-17 cohort.

 Our Social Committee